elzr2d2/qa_automation_python_test/README.md

 ### Frameworks and Programs:
 * PyCharm

-For implementing the class, the class I wrote is returning a list with an None inside and by that the MagicList has been created seemingly empty.
+For implementing the class, the class I wrote is returning a list with an None inside and by that it passed the exceptions of a regular list.

 ## Task 2 - API Testing